 Summer Camp is a great place to learn new skills and try new things.
 We have a lot of great activities at Tockwogh because we think a good camp should have something for every kid.
 So for campers who want to ski and play sports all day, we have the right mix.
 For campers who enjoy outdoor education and sailing, we have the right mix.
-And for campers who love horses and swimming, well we have the right mix for you too.
+And for campers who love outdoor exploration and swimming, well we have the right mix for you too.
 Each section below gives a brief description of our major program areas.
 The classes and what is taught vary by age and ability level, but this information should give you a good idea of what we do at camp.

 Open to all ages and ability levels, sailing is a great lifelong sport that teaches teamwork, collaboration, and confidence.
 Our camp fleet includes Flying Scots, Optis, Sunfish, and a Catalina 27′.
 There are few better sailing sites than the Chesapeake Bay, and our staff are just as happy as the campers to be out on the water teaching.
 Come find out what makes Tockwogh one of the best water sport camps in the country.